AFLplusplus/LibAFL/fuzzers/verilator_cva6/README.md

 If you wish to build a verilated hardware fuzzer yourself, here are a few things to pay particular focus to.

+### Objective Feedback

+**There is no objective feedback present in this fuzzer at this time.** Objective feedback in hardware fuzzing is an open and ongoing research question.
+Differential fuzzing is certainly possible and supported by CVA6 when using the `SPIKE_TANDEM` build option, but this would exceed the scope of this rather basic demo.

 ### Host OS Interactions

 Our particular target uses interactions with the host OS to load the base executable via the debug transport module.